harry-fuyu/harry-fuyu.github.io/_posts/neuro/2020-9-30-What is learning Part 2.md

 Now Bayesian came in to our rescue.
 The central idea of Bayesian perspective is to put a distribution on everything.
 For example, for a coin tossing experiment, we started with no knowledge about this coin.
 Hence we can put a prior which is a uniform distribution, meaning that our prior belief is that this coin will have any probability of landing heads with probability ranging from 0 to 1 equally likely.
 However, if we now flip the coin ten times and observed ten heads and no tails, we would be pretty sure that there is extremely high probablity that the coin is extremely unfair.

 The Bayes theorem summarizes this idea of updating our knowledge upon observing experiment outcomes succinctly.
 Suppose that we are conducting experiments to estimate parameter $\theta$ and have some observations $X$.
-The conditional distribution of $\theta\| X $ describes what our new knowledge aobut $\theta$ is, given what has happened during the experiment.
+The conditional distribution of $\theta\| X $ describes what our new knowledge about $\theta$ is, given what has happened during the experiment.
 The Bayes theorem states that:

 $$P(\theta|X) = \frac{P(X|\theta)P(\theta)}{P(X)}$$

 The proof is astoundingly simple: By definition of conditional probability, $P(\theta \cap X) = P(\theta\|X)P(X)$, but also $P(\theta \cap X) = P(X\|\theta)P(\theta)$.
 Rearranging the terms would yield the Bayes theorem.
-But yet, this theorem is so profound, single handedly defining the whole field of Bayesian statistcs.
+But yet, this theorem is so profound, single handedly defining the whole field of Bayesian statistics.
 Before displaying the interpretation for each terms, I would like to point out that here information, whether it's innate or learnt, are discribed formally in terms of distributions.
 You can imagine that a flat distribution is saying that we are not sure of the value of the parameter, and a narrow, low variance distribution would mean that we are fairly sure about the value of our parameter.

 - $P(\theta)$: **prior**.
 The prior represents what information we have about $\theta$ _before_ the experiment.
 - $P(X\|\theta)$: **likelihood**.
 The likelihood represents how probable it is for us to observe what we have observed if the parameter has the value $\theta$.
 Note that here we are switching our perspective and treating the parameter $\theta$ as _fixed_, and looking at it as a function of data.